kyle-jennings/benjamin/readme.txt

 * More translations

 * 2.0.3
-* fixed a customizer bug where the 404 preview wouldnt load if the defauly permalinks were used
+* Fixed a customizer bug where the 404 preview wouldnt load if the defauly permalinks were used
-* fixed bug toggling the banner uin the customizer preview
+* Fixed bug toggling the banner uin the customizer preview

 * 2.0.4
 * Stop hiding the text editor when using the status post format
-* small code cleanup
+* Small code cleanup

 * 2.0.5
-* fixed post format saving bug
+* Fixed post format saving bug

+* 2.0.6
+* Fixed more untranslated text
+* Refactored some files to be more legible
+* Moved the post format markup out of the hero to just before the content